Does Nike offer an affiliate program?

 Don’t despair, however, because there’s still a chance you can get into this iconic brand’s affiliate program if you’re a European Union citizen.

 And there could be some wiggle room if you’re a U.S. affiliate- you can use VigLink (which I discuss down the page) or even contact Nike’s affiliate support and ask if you can craft a custom deal for U.S. traffic.

 In this post, I’ll walk you through the Nike commission structure, what you can promote, some Nike keyword research, and how I would produce content to get traffic that converts on Nike sales pages.

-Now, let's take a look at the commission structure and benefits to being a Nike referral partner:
+Now, let’s take a look at the commission structure and benefits of being a Nike referral partner:

 Nike Commission Specifics